Olivertrain1221/body_beauty/README.md

 #### Testing Overview

-When testing this Project I divided it into different sections this was done therefor to ensure that basic test were written and validated within what the terms of the code was written for.
+When testing this Project I divided it into different sections this was done therefore to ensure that basic test were written and validated within what the terms of the code was written for.
 A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here](/TESTING.md)